 3. The nature of maintenance practices the property owner engages in and how frequent they are.
 This would help determine how reasonable it was for them to allow the danger to exist.

 4. If the object that caused you to trip was reasonably there at the time.
-For example, a paint in the living room during renovations could be taken to be at a reasonable place, but not so months later after the renovation activities are over.
+For example, a paint bucket in the living room during renovations could be taken to be at a reasonable place, but not so months later after the renovation activities are over.